st-user/zerodep-web-push-java/README.md

 - Components that help applications utilize a third-party HTTP Client library are available in ' zerodep-web-push-java' out of the box.

-If your application can utilize these sub-modules/components, they make it easier for you to implement the related features.
+These sub-modules and components are optional.
+You don't necessarily use them.
+However, they make it easier for you to build the required features.

-These sub-modules and components are optional, so they don't force your application to have dependencies on specific third-party libraries.

 ## The motivation for this project

-The motivation for this project is to make it easy to implement Web Push functionality on any architecture(e.g. an existing project that already depends on a specific web-framework and various third-party libraries).
+The motivation for this project is to make it easy to utilize the Web Push functionality on any architecture(e.g. an existing project that already depends on a specific web-framework and various third-party libraries).